Species richness and endemism

 Summary of Rare Fauna

-One Threatened (Rare)3 Fauna occurs in the area of Helena and Aurora Range; the Malleefowl (Leipoa ocellata).
-There are also four conservation significant species; a short range endemic species the Tree-stem Trapdoor Spider (Aganippe castellum) (P4; Priority 4), Peregrine Falcon (SP; Specially Protected)3, Rainbow Bee-eater and Fork-tailed Swift (both under International agreement as a migratory species)3.
+One Threatened (Rare)3 Fauna occurs in the area of Helena and Aurora Range; the Malleefowl (Leipoa ocellata) and has been given the status of Vulnerable (VU).
+There are also four conservation significant species; a short range endemic species the Tree-stem Trapdoor Spider (Aganippe castellum) (P4; Priority 4), Peregrine Falcon (OS; Other Specially Protected species)3, and Rainbow Bee-eater and Fork-tailed Swift (MI, Migratory Species), where both are under International agreements as a migratory species)3.

 Some fauna species are considered to be dependent upon BIF habitat.
 The Strategic Review (2008) identified 11 fauna species likely to be significantly dependent on BIF ranges.
 These species would probably not occur in the area if the BIF range was not present.